Dev2ser/devser/SECURITY.md

 If you found any vulnerabilities, please send a request to:
 * devser.co@gmail.com

-The report might take a while up to a month to be reviewed and replied with an accept or decline.
+The report might take a while up to a week to be reviewed and replied with an accept or decline.